Kartavaya0508/Think-Visual/README.md

 - *Multi-Language Support*: Access content in your preferred language.
 - *User-Friendly Interface*: Enjoy a seamless learning experience with an intuitive interface.

-## Getting Started

-To get started with Think Visual, follow these steps:

-1. *Download the App*: Visit our website [here](#) to download the app for your device.
-2. *Install*: Follow the installation instructions for your device.
-3. *Launch the App*: Open the app and explore the various features available.

 ## Usage

 - *Quizzes*: Select a quiz category and start answering questions.